thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML/basics/README.md

 ### Estimated Completion Time
 10 minutes

-1. Navigate to `\Demos\Chapter03A-HTML\basics\meta.html`
+1. Open this file in the editor `\Demos\Chapter03A-HTML\basics\meta.html`

-Load the page in Chrome and view the Japanese characters Switch the usage of character encoding by commenting out the usage of UTF-8 and removing the comment from ISO.
+1. Load the page in Chrome and view the Japanese characters.

+1. In the editor, switch the usage of character encoding by commenting out the usage of UTF-8 and removing the comment from ISO.

-    You save time doing this in VSCode by having your cursor on the line or lines to comment and hitting ctrl + /
+    * You can save time doing this in VSCode by having your cursor on the line or lines to comment or uncomment and hitting ctrl + /

-    Reload the page and view the differences.
+    * Reload the page and view the differences.

 1. In your `/WIP` folder create a folder called `html` and a file inside called `mysite.html`.
 You will do your work in this `WIP/html` directory and file.